sradevski/aida/docs/advanced-usage/full-example.md

 You can now do your network requests to the defined endpoints as usual, and you will have a mocked API.

 As you can see, it can be really powerful to have your models defined using Aida.
 These are just some of the countless use-cases you can achieve when your models are defined in a standardized manner.
-If it is still blurry to you about how to use Aida, go to [this repo example]().
+If it is still blurry to you about how to use Aida, you can find some [complete examples here](https://github.com/sradevski/aida/tree/master/examples).
+After cloning the entire **examples** folder, you can check out the **react-mocked-http** for an example how to use Aida in a React application and mock your backend, or you can go to **open-api-docs** example to see how to generate OpenAPI/Swagger 3.0 documentation.

 As a next step, you can check the [existing injectors](reference/existing-injectors.md), [existing consumers](reference/existing-consumers.md) and see how you can combine them and what workflow would fit your use-case.